exasol/project-keeper/doc/design.md

 For validating the `dependencies.md` file we first generate the expected content and then compare the actual file with the expected content.

 For generating the content we first [read the project's dependencies](#reading-project-dependencies) and then use the maven API to get the project information.
 To do so, we again use the maven `ProjectBuilder`.
-This maven class can fetch the dependency from the maven repository (local or remote) and provide a java representation of the pom file.
+This maven class can fetch a dependency from the maven repository (local or remote) and provide a Java representation of the pom file.

 We separated the crawling of the dependency information from the rendering of the files so that we can add support for different languages or build systems in the future.